Medically reviewed on September 5, 2018

 - Very bad and sometimes deadly pancreas problems (pancreatitis) have happened with Targretin (bexarotene (systemic)).
 Call your doctor right away if you have very bad stomach pain, very bad back pain, or very upset stomach or throwing up.

-- Very bad and sometimes deadly liver problems have happened with Targretin (bexarotene (systemic)).
+- Liver problems have rarely happened with Targretin (bexarotene (systemic)).
+Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 What are some other side effects of Targretin?